-It is important to have a path laid out for your career, from the time that you graduate.
-These goals are stepping stones that will help you build a successful career that you enjoy.
+It is important to set career goals for yourself, even from the time that you graduate from college.
+These goals will act as stepping stones that will help you build a successful career that you enjoy.
 The goals can also help to prevent you from making serious career mistakes.
-Your first job may not be your dream job, but it should be a step to help you achieve it.
-The best jobs require you to have prior experience, so even though you are starting at entry level, you should not be discouraged.
+It's important to keep in mind that your first job may not be your dream job, but it's a step toward reaching your long-term career goals.

-First, you need to decide what your dream position will give you.
+First, you need to decide what your dream position is.
 This is your long-term goal.
 You may want to work up to a manager or director position or to become a vice president.
-You may decide that you want to open your own business and go out on your own.
-It is important to have a clear result in mind.
-This will make planning out the process you need to take so much easier.
+You may want to write a book or go into business for yourself.

-The second thing you need to determine is what steps you need to take to reach your career goals.
+Once you've decided on your ideal career, you need to determine what steps you need to take to get there.
 For example, if you want to move up into a position as manager, you may need to get an MBA.
-If you want to open your own business, you will need to gain experience in the business whether it is retail or service oriented, and then you will need to find capital to open the business.
+If you want to open your own business, you will need to gain experience in that field, then you will need to find capital to open the business.
 Seeing these specific steps can help you map out a career plan.

-You may also apply for an internship in the field before you transfer over to it, to make sure that you are choosing the right field for you.
-You should also consider the job security of the new position when you consider switching.
+You may also apply for an internship in the field before you transfer over to it, to make sure that you are choosing the right field for you, and not making the same mistake twice.
+You should also consider the job security of the new position or field.
 Sometimes a riskier job will pay off, but you need to prepare for the additional risk when you with.

-When you switch jobs your benefits will change, and it is important to stay on top of your health insurance and life insurance.
-It is best to have your life insurance independent of where you work, so that you will have continuous coverage, no matter what your current employment situation is.
-If you are going to open your own business, part of your business plan should include providing health insurance and saving for retirement.
-No matter what direction your career takes you need to make sure that you are planning for your future as well.
+When you switch jobs your benefits will also change.
+Keep in mind that it's important to stay on top of your health insurance and life insurance, especially as you get older.
+It is best to have your life insurance independent of where you work so that you will have continuous coverage, no matter what your current employment situation is.

 Plan for the Future